kenyon/puppet-bind/README.md

 Downgrading the package by setting `package_backport => false` (after it had been `true`) is not supported by this module, but you can of course do this downgrade manually.

+Changing the value provided for a zone's `$TTL` directive after initial zone creation is not supported by this module (because the zone file is only created initially from a template and then never replaced, only updated dynamically using the [RFC 2136](https://tools.ietf.org/html/rfc2136) method), but you can do this manually outside of Puppet.

 ## Development

 The development of this module attempts to be